lucrnz/site/content/blog/20221012-site-update-static-generated.md

 title = "Site update: Static generated" description = "Just a site update" date = 2022-10-12

+[extra]
+long_description = "Article describing the updates on this website including going static-generated and changing hosting provider."
 +++

 As you might notice, this site got updated.